The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Discussion

 \section{Discussion}

-Fig. \ref{fig:trdiscs} shows that the ``optimistic'' and ``conservative'' upper limits on the mass ratios at various distances from the central star make the presence of stellar binary companions unlikely in 8 of the 13 transition discs that we considered, with a likelihood $0\%<\mathcal L^\pm_{\rm bin}<30\%$.
-Such a low likelihood, even for the optimistic detection limits, leads us to conclude that the presence of undetected stellar binary companions responsible for the cavity can be safely excluded in these systems.
-However, for 5 systems, namely: AB~Aur (for which there are no upper limits), MWC~758, HD~135344B, CQ~Tau and HD~169142, both the ``optimistic'' and ``conservative'' detection limits allow a fraction $\mathcal L^\pm_{\rm bin}>60\%$ of the configurations of the stellar sample to be potentially responsible for the cavity despite remaining undetected.
-Interestingly, in all these systems, the presence of planetary or stellar companions within the cavity has been speculated (e.g., AB~Aur, \citealp{poblete2019,boccaletti2020}; MWC~758, \citealp{dong2018}; HD~135344B, \citealp{stolker2016}, CQ~Tau, \citealp{ubeira2019}; HD~169142, \citealp{toci2020b,poblete2022}).
+Fig. \ref{fig:trdiscs} shows that the optimistic and conservative upper limits on the mass ratios at various distances from the central star mean that a stellar binary companion is unlikely in 8 of the 13 transition discs that we considered, with a likelihood $0\%<\mathcal L^\pm_{\rm bin}<30\%$.
+This low likelihood, even for the optimistic detection limits, leads us to conclude that undetected stellar binary companions that would carve the cavity can be safely excluded in these systems.
+However, for 5 systems -- AB~Aur (for which we could not find mass upper limits), MWC~758, HD~135344B, CQ~Tau, and HD~169142 -- the optimistic and conservative detection limits both show that a fraction $\mathcal L^\pm_{\rm bin}>60\%$ of the configurations of the stellar sample might carve the observed cavity even though they remain undetected.
+All these systems have been proposed to host planetary or stellar companions -- either putative or speculative -- within their cavities. (e.g. AB~Aur, \citealp{poblete2019,boccaletti2020,currie2022}; MWC~758, \citealp{dong2018}; HD~135344B, \citealp{stolker2016}, CQ~Tau, \citealp{ubeira2019}; and HD~169142, \citealp{fedele2017,toci2020b,poblete2022}).

-In contrast, it appears that in all but one system the majority of companions in the planetary sample would remain undetected, with both ``conservative'' and ``optimistic'' likelihoods ranging between $70\%<\mathcal L_{\rm pl}^\pm<100\%$), including HD142527 where, as mentioned above, a putative tertiary planetary companion has been suggested to carve the large cavity.
-The system J1604-2130 instead has a likelihood $28\% <\mathcal L_{\rm pl}^\pm<77\%$, which makes it less likely that a planet responsible for it remains undetected, but still far from being ultimately excluded.
+In contrast, in all but one system, the majority of companions in the planetary sample would apparently remain undetected.
+The conservative and optimistic likelihoods both range between $70\%<\mathcal L_{\rm pl}^\pm<100\%$, including HD142527, for which, as mentioned above, a putative tertiary planetary companion has been suggested to carve the large cavity.
+System J1604-2130 instead has a likelihood $28\% <\mathcal L_{\rm pl}^\pm<77\%$, which makes it less likely that a planet that carves the observed cavity remains undetected, but it remains far from being ultimately ruled out